 [Section 71 inserted by No. 78 of 2003 s.
 17.]

-72. Issuing fortification removal notice
+72. Fortification removal notice, issue of

 (1) If a fortification warning notice has been given as described in section 70(1) and the submission period has elapsed, the Commissioner of Police may issue a fortification removal notice relating to the premises concerned.